 Child employment

-Once the provisions have commenced, it will be an offence to require a child to perform work that involves exploitation of the child or is harmful, or likely to be harmful, to the child's physical, mental or emotional wellbeing.
+The law relating to child employment varies between individual states and territories.
+The Northern Territory’s Care and Protection of Children Act 2007 (NT) contains provisions regulating the employment of children.
+Under these provisions it is an offence to require a child to perform work that involves exploitation of the child or is harmful, or likely to be harmful, to the child’s physical, mental or emotional wellbeing.
 A child under the age of 15 years must not be required to work between the hours of 10:00 pm and 6:00 am.
 It is also an offence for a parent to permit their child to perform any of the work described above.

 A child is defined as a person less than 18 years old or apparently less than 18 years old if their age cannot be proved.

 Exploitation of a child includes sexual and any other forms of exploitation of the child.
-This includes involving he child as a spectator or participant of an act of a sexual nature or a pornographic performance.
+This includes involving the child as a spectator or participant of an act of a sexual nature or a pornographic performance.
 Harm includes sexual abuse or other exploitation or exposure to physical violence.

 Screening for child related employment